Building a Personal Website - Part 1: Using Lume

 Then, we can add images within md files using the following syntax:

 Here, we expect an image to exist at src/img/filename.png.
-Note the / at the beginning of the file path, which is necessary to reference the output root (the _site folder).
+Note the / at the beginning of the file path, which is necessary to reference the website root (for our local build, that means the _site folder).
 We can also specify custom alt text, which is used in the event that the image does not load correctly.

 Adding Blog Articles Programmatically